Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

    none of our tutorial views return in their dictionary.
    ``request`` is one of several
    names that are available "by default" in a template when a template renderer is used.
-See :ref:`chameleon_template_renderers` for information about other names that are available by default when a Chameleon template is used as a renderer.
+See :ref:`renderer_system_values` for information about other names that are available by default when a template is used as a renderer.

 Static Assets
 -------------